StateArchivesOfNorthCarolina/tomes-eaxs/docs/documentation.md

 The schema files were move to GitHub in July, 2018 for the TOMES project.

 ## Namespace Name
-The TOMES project namespace name for EAXS is `https://github.com/StateArchivesOfNorthCarolina/tomes-eaxs`.
+The namespace name for EAXS is `https://github.com/StateArchivesOfNorthCarolina/tomes-eaxs`.

 ## XSD Versions
 Current and future EAXS XSD files are location in the `./versions` directory.